teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 wait 2 minutes, as defined by:  "teiid_rel:MATVIEW_TTL" 120000,  in the portfolio-vdb.xml

-then re-issue query in #5 and should now see 19 rows
+then re-issue query in "a" and should now see 19 rows

-*  Example c  - Query the original source, not the cached data
+*  Example c  - Issue a query that bypasses the cached data, and queries the original source

-	select * from StocksMatModel.stockPricesMatView option nocache  (should be the same as #6)
+	select * from StocksMatModel.stockPricesMatView option nocache  (should be the same as "b")